ibm-cloud-docs/power-iaas/importing-boot-image.md

 # Importing a boot image
 {: #importing-boot-image}

 You can import a custom boot image by using the {{site.data.keyword.powerSysFull}} CLI or the console.
-All data centers use **Tier 1 (NVMe-based Flash Storage)** or **Tier 3 (SSD Flash Storage)** storage types.
-The **Tier 1** storage type is best for customers who require higher throughput.
-Customers who do not require exceptionally high throughput and are looking to minimize costs can select **Tier 3**.
+All data centers use **Tier 0**, **Tier 1**, **Tier 3**, and **Fixed IOPs** storage types.
 The storage types cannot be changed when the volume is created.
-A VM cannot have disks from both storage types.
+A VM can have disks from multiple storage types.
 Large boot images take time to successfully import.
 You might experience a delay in receiving a confirmation message.
 {: shortdesc}

 Image import requires HMAC keys (access, secret) to access your IBM Cloud Object Storage bucket.
 To generate your HMAC keys, see [Using IBM COS HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).